-45. No new funds were introduced in 2022.
-The range includes five diversified investment options, three equity funds and four specialist funds.
-The investment information available on the member website explains details of the options and provides quarterly performance information.
+- 45. The range includes five diversified investment options, four equity funds and four specialist funds.
+The investment factsheets available on the member website explain details of the options and provides quarterly performance information.
+A new ESG Global Equity Fund was introduced in January 2023 and is also used in the diversified options where appropriate. - 46.
 The diversified options target returns above inflation to reflect the need for funds to grow in real terms to deliver an adequate retirement income for members.
 The equity and specialist options target market returns in the relevant asset class.
 Performance is reviewed against these objectives quarterly to ensure returns are consistent with the objectives for each fund.
-These options allow members to access the most appropriate investment strategy for their individual circumstances and preferences.
+The range of options allow members to access the most appropriate investment strategy for their individual circumstances and preferences.